dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * may be adjusted slightly
 * your grade my vary based on individual contribution (combined metric effort+feedback+participation+github)
 * weekly checkins will start once you have teams
-* will send out info about doing 1 goal setting meeting individually in the next couple of weeks for each of you
 * grumpier in my old age
-* warnings about last year
 * people have complained that project goals weren't clear and they were penalized about user experience issues
 * "didn't realize that there would be a focus on UX and whether the project was usable"
 * problem unless researchy or difficult then we can talk about pivoting / progress on solving the problem
-* again talk to me if things are unclear
+* again talk to me if things are unclear - but can't get away with slacking

 ---
 name: Survey

-<iframe src="https://dalilab.typeform.com/report/CTeb9I/JVBhNIjDat0IdlOC"  width="900" height="500" frameBorder="0" ></iframe>
+<iframe src="https://dalilab.typeform.com/report/QgAYvm/kS6HWM9RUXiTTMde"  width="900" height="500" frameBorder="0" ></iframe>

-???
+???s

 ---
 name: What you want, P1

-* main goal is to make something that I'm super excited about
-* Super excited to take the course!
-* I hope that I can build something that is **useful in real life**
-* I want to make a **project that has an impact**, somewhere on some field
-* I'm most interested in tech for social good!
-Something that has a **positive impact on the world**.
-OR something that **blends tech/data/art** in an interesting way.
-* hope is to build a **shippable and usable product**
-* I'd love to build something that people actually use
-* I just want to make something cool.
-Not really sure what that entails.
-* I want to **conceptualize and guide a product** from idea => MVP+ implementation!
+* I just hope for one more opportunity at Dartmouth to put together what I’ve learned and **end up with a cool product**
-* Working on something that benefits a non-profit goal like education or public health would be even more rewarding.
-* I would like to build something around a business plan though - **a product that could actually be taken to market**.
-* I'm excited to **solve potential real world problems and hopefully have a fun group experience**!
+* Would ultimately like **to do something which I'm very proud** which sounds corny but is true!
+* whatever my group's **final product is continues to be in use after the spring**
+* I am super excited for this course!
+I really enjoyed our final project in CS52 of coming up with a product idea and quickly implementing it in a few weeks.
+I feel like CS98 will allow us to really delve into all aspects of our product and **produce something much more polished and fully developed**.
+* I **hope to be efficient** on this project
+* To have a **solid experience with teamwork and collaboration** while creating an **impactful product**.
+* create a **meaningful project that can really benefit those who need help**.

 ???